-Sierck’s timing was perfect – with a Warner Bros. contract to remake one of his German films, he booked a berth on one of the last ‘normal’ passenger cruises to America.
+Sierck’s timing was perfect.
+With a Warner Bros. contract to remake one of his German films, he booked a berth on one of the last peacetime passenger cruises to America.
 When the project fell through he stayed on salary doing nothing.
-Thinking his career might be over, he bought a chicken ranch in the San Fernando Valley, and then some alfalfa and avocado acreage.
+Thinking his career might be over, Sierck bought a chicken ranch in the San Fernando Valley, and then some alfalfa and avocado acreage.
 He then was hired by Columbia, but didn’t make any films there either.
 His first American picture was independently financed by other emigrés and produced at the Poverty Row studio P.R.C..
 Famous Metropolis effects cameraman Eugen Schüfftan was the cinematographer, but couldn’t take credit because of Guild rules.
 Edgar Ulmer designed the film.
 The producers had to change its title ‘Hitler’s Hangman” because of the bigger Fritz Lang production.
 The extremely cheap picture was so good that P.R.C. shopped it to other studios.
-MGM bought it outright, fixed it up with better opticals and had Sirk reshoot some scenes and add a couple of new ones.
+MGM bought it outright.
+They fixed it up with better opticals, had Sirk reshoot some scenes and added a couple of new ones.

 Just a few years earlier Sirk had been a prominent director in Nazi Germany.
 He had even met Reinhard Heydrich at a party… and said that his filmic Heydrich John Carradine looked quite a bit like the real ‘hangman.’

-Hitler’s Madman has several writers, presumably because of MGM’s reshoots.
+Hitler’s Madman has several writers, probably owing to MGM’s reshoots.
 It also dresses up the film with a poem by Edna St. Vincent Millay, The Murder of Lidice.
 Various lines of the poem are quoted at the beginning and the end of the movie.